manuparra/seriestemporales/README.md

 A deep belief network (DBN) for forecasting can be seen as a two-step algorithm: The DBN performs a feature learning to reduce the dimensionality of the input data set.
 An additional layer, e.g., a linear layer, is added to carry out the forecasting.
 To train a DBN for regression, two training steps have to be performed: In the first training step, the DBN is trained in an unsupervised manner by contrastive divergence.
 The second training step starts with appending an ANN, e.g., one layer of fully connected neurons, to the pre-trained topology.

 In more detail, each layer of a DBN consists of a Restricted Boltzmann Machine (RBM).

+RBM: RBMs are shallow, two-layer neural nets that constitute the building blocks of deep-belief networks.
+The first layer of the RBM is called the visible, or input, layer, and the second is the hidden layer. he nodes are connected to each other across layers, but no two nodes of the same layer are linked.
+That is, there is no intra-layer communication – this is the restriction in a restricted Boltzmann machine.

+***

+Softmax is a function used as the output layer of a neural network that classifies input.
+It converts vectors into class probabilities.
+Softmax normalizes the vector of scores by first exponentiating and then dividing by a constant.

 ***